Annual Gyno Exam

 Additional Visits to My Gynecologist

-Patients may need to see their gynecologist in between their annual well-woman visits if they notice symptoms that may indicate infection or other health concern.
+Patients may need to see their gynecologist in between their annual well-woman visits if they notice symptoms that may indicate infection or other health concerns.
 We encourage patients to contact our office if they experience symptoms such as burning upon urination, painful intercourse, irregular menstrual bleeding, persistent abdominal pain, or any other instances that are not normal for your body.

 When Will I Receive Results from My Testing?